 Construction of Symbols

-Fillet, bevel and J-groove, flare bevel groove, and corner flange symbols shall be shown with the perpendicular leg always to the left (fig. 3-18).
+Fillet, bevel, J-groove, flare bevel groove, and corner flange symbols should always be shown with the perpendicular leg to the left (fig. 3-18).

 Information on welding symbols shall be placed to read from left to right along the reference line in accordance with the usual conventions of drafting (fig. 3-20).

-For joints having more than one weld, a symbol shall be shown for each weld (fig 3-21).
+For joints having more than one weld, a symbol should be shown for each weld (fig 3-21).

 The letters CP in the tail of the arrow indicate a complete penetration weld regardless of the type of weld or joint preparation (fig. 3-22).

 When the basic weld symbols are inadequate to indicate the desired weld, the weld shall be shown by a cross-section, detail, or other data with a reference on the welding symbol according to location specifications given in para 3-7 (fig. 3-23).

 Two or more reference lines may be used to indicate a sequence of operations.

 The first operation must be shown on the reference line nearest the arrow.
 Subsequent operations must be shown sequentially on other reference lines (fig. 3-24).